carbon-data-specification/Steering_Committee/rules_of_engagement.md

 #### Working Groups (WG)

-* Working Groups (WGs) are chartered by the SC to handle one or more Work Packages.
+* Working Groups (WGs) that are chartered by the Steering Committee to handle one or more Work Packages:
+  * Customer Data Working Group, (CD) and
+  * Power Systems Data Working Group, (PSD)

 ### Membership Benefits